 In March 2017 we publicized and formed a Facilities Advisory Committee that studied enrollments, projections, current facilities and options for dealing with the need for new space.
-After months of work, they recommended to the Board of Education that they build a new school for grades 5-8 to open by August 2019.
-They further recommended that the Board build a new elementary school and additions to Jones and Aux Sable.
-The Board accepted their recommendation in November 2017 and voted to place the question on the ballot in December.
+After months of work, they recommended to the Board of Education that they build a new school for grades 5-8 to open by August 2019, along with additional elementary space.
+After the initial referendum in March 2018 failed to gain voter approval, the Board voted to revise the question to only include the 5-8th Grade School to address the existing and immediate need.

 The documents below provide more detail on the process used to develop this plan and will help our community members stay informed of the facts.
 If you have any questions regarding the referendum, please contact Dr. Kristopher Monn, Superintendent of Schools, firstname.lastname@example.org

 The attached recommendation that was presented and approved by the Board of Education from the Facilities Advisory Committee at the November 20, 2017 Board Meeting was developed over six months by a combined group of parents, staff and administration.
 It contains a great amount of detail regarding the process and information used by the Committee to craft this recommendation.